How much are your fees?

 Is our free consultation still confidential?

-Is your consultation legal advice I can rely on?
+Is your free consultation legal advice I can rely on?

-No. As attorneys, we enjoy providing free guidance, but it is not legal advice.
-Any comments or reviews of your matter are courtesies we extend to the public seeking guidance.
-You must formally hire us, or another attorney or law firm, if you need legal advice or immediate assistance that you can rely on.
+No. As attorneys, we enjoy providing free initial guidance, but free consultations (or videos, articles, podcasts, and other similar guidance) are not legal advice unless we formally and clearly agree to some form of representation, in writing.
+Any free comments or reviews we offer you regarding your matter are simply courtesies that we extend to the public seeking guidance.
+You must formally hire us, however, or another attorney or law firm, if you need legal advice, or immediate assistance that you can rely on.

 How do I retain your firm?

 After consulting with you, we may extend an offer of limited-scope or full representation.
 Due to the volume of our requests we receive, we may decline your case without further consultation (although we do offer parting guidance in those circumstances).

 Our formal written agreement for representation is transparent and clear.
 Our clients enter into our agreements that are easy to understand, accompanied by policies that further clearly explain the terms of representation.
 We may also provide you an engagement letter or email to further clarify the scope of the representation.
 We believe heavily in clear transparency and effective communication with our good clients.

 Do you offer limited, budgeted, or "a la carte" representation?